e280/kv/readme.md

 ## Cores
 - if you want Kv to operate on a new database, it's pretty easy to write a new Core
+- here is the abstract Core class you'd have to extend
   ```ts
   export abstract class Core {
     abstract gets(...keys: string[]): Promise<(string | undefined)[]>